NajmiHassan/Codeswitch-Detector/README.md

   Urdu sentences; where to draw the line is a real annotation decision.
 - **Dialect / spelling variation** — *bohot / bohat / bahut* all mean the same;
   character n-grams help, but coverage depends on your data.

-Being able to name these failure modes is more impressive than the F1 score.

 ---

 ## Scaling the dataset